 This tour will hook you up with a local guide so that you can taste special Houstonian treats and learn the hidden secrets of the city.
 We’ll even get to peer into Houston’s awesome tunnel system.

-You can book this fantastic tour yourself by clicking here.
 Then get ready to dive into…

 Approximately Top 5: Houston Food

 1) Lauren’s Garden

 I first encountered the city of Houston in a really lovely movie called Local Hero that I strongly recommend you check out.
 But the movie makes Houston look incredibly cold and modern in comparison with this adorable Scottish fishing village that seduces the uptight, businessman hero.
 (Also there’s a mermaid.
 It’s seriously a very good movie.)